egustavsson/runExomeDepth/README.md

 This command navigates to the `/data/` directory, which was mounted from the host machine.

-# Input
+# Input Requirements

-To run this analysis you will need the following input:
+To run the analysis, you need:

   - a set of BAM files for which to call CNVs - one sample per BAM file
   - a set of BAM files to use as the baseline - one sample per BAM file